Ioannis-Mykelos/keras_practise/README.md

-## This repo is created as an introductory phase of keras
+## This repo is created as an introductory phase for keras